Permanent Maxillary Incisors

 13. Identify variations in crown, root or root canal morphology.

-The incisors as a class of teeth have similar geometrical shapes and have similar functions.
+Maxillary IncisorsThe incisors as a class of teeth have similar geometrical shapes and have similar functions.
 Each is triangular or wedge-shaped from the proximal view and as the name implies, incisors function by "incising" food.
 They are also important aesthetically as well.
 All of the incisors are succedaneous teeth.
 Each quadrant contains a central and a lateral incisor so there are a total of 8 incisors in each of the primary and secondary dentition.
 The maxillary incisors are normally single-rooted teeth.
 The crowns are trapezoidal in shape from the facial view (shorter of the two parallel sides adjacent to the cervix) and triangular from the proximal view.
 A cross-section of the root at the cervix reveals a conical or triangular shaped root that tapers to the lingual.
 The maxillary central incisors are located adjacent to the midline and the mesial surfaces of the maxillary right and left central incisors are in contact.
 Mesial surfaces in contact only occur between the two maxillary central incisors and between the two mandibular central incisors.
 All other teeth have their mesial surface in contact with the distal surface of the adjacent tooth.
 The maxillary lateral incisors are located distal (or further from the midline) to the maxillary central incisor in each quadrant.
 Each of the incisors has an incisal ridge which functions in cutting or shearing food.
 All other teeth (canines, premolars and molars) have cusps.
 With wear, the incisal ridge becomes an incisal edge.
 The secondary (permanent) maxillary central incisors generally erupt after the permanent first molars between the ages of 7 and 8 years.
-The secondary (permanent) maxillary lateral incisors normally erupt between the ages of 8 and 9 years of age.
+The secondary (permanent) maxillary lateral incisors normally erupt between the ages of 8 and 9 years of age. |

 Tooth Development

 The normal stages of development of each of the primary and secondary teeth are important.
 The key events are listed in the table.
 Although there is a range of normal, this knowledge can assist in determining whether your patient's dentition is developing normally or not.
 Parents will frequently ask about whether their child's dentition is developing normally.
 In addition, this knowledge is invaluable in determining whether individual teeth are congenitally missing.
 Aberrations in the timing of development may also provide insight into systemic problems.
+Refer to the Tooth Development Table for the Secondary Dentition below to compare the key development times for each of the teeth in the secondary dentition.

 Calcification of all of the teeth in the secondary dentition occurs from birth (permanent maxillary and mandibular first molars) to approximately 10 years of age (maxillary third molar).
 In this summary table of tooth development, there is a range of 3.6-6.1 years between the time of initial calcification of the crown until the crown is completed.